undavide/PS-Panels-Boilerplate/src/com.undavide.AngularCEPPanel/README.md

 -->

 ## Related Approach
-Please refer to [this article](http://www.davidebarranca.com/?p=2672) for more details on how to build an extension using TypeScript.
+Please refer to [this article](https://github.com/Adobe-CEP/Samples/tree/master/TypeScript) for more details on how to build an extension using TypeScript.

- Using the folder structure approach given in the above link, we can connect with Angular to build Adobe Panel extensions used by community.
+ Using the folder structure approach given in the above link, we can connect with Angular to build Awesome Adobe Panel extensions.

+ These extensions can be widely used by community.

 ## Issues
 If you don't find the extension is running, try to change the relative path in index.html file to complete path.